 The Company commenced field exploration at the Placeton Project in Q3 2021.
-The work program consisted of a detailed geological mapping and surface geochemistry program across approximately 30km2 of the total 72.5km2 land package that makes up Placeton.
-The study consisted of detailed surface geological and structural mapping, a geochemistry survey, along with a low altitude magnetometry drone survey using a GeoMagDrone unmanned aerial vehicle over 40km2 covering Placeton.
-These work programs, including a single IP line conducted at Caballo Muerto, extended through Q1 2022.
+Detailed geological mapping and surface geochemical sampling was carried out across approximately 30 km2 of the total 72.5 km2 land package that makes up Placeton.
+Geophysical surveys were also carried out, including a low altitude magnetometry survey using a GeoMagDrone unmanned aerial vehicle over 40 km2 of the Placeton target, and a single IP line conducted at Caballo Muerto.
 This work program resulted in the identification of three high-priority targets in Placeton Central-North, Placeton South and Caballo Muerto.
 A follow-up IP survey, to be conducted over the high-priority targets, will be used to triangulate the metallic sulphide targets to assist with drill targeting.
-The IP survey is expected to be completed during Q2 2022.
-A drill program testing the identified Placeton Central-North and Placeton South targets is planned to commence shortly following these results.
+The Company is also working to negotiate longer-term easements with the underlying landowners to allow access for a future drilling program at Placeton and Caballo Muerto.